 Our Interpersonal Violence Prevention and Response Programs focus on empowering victims and survivors of abuse through research, evaluation, and community outreach.
 We collaborate with interdisciplinary research and practice partners to generate new knowledge about the dynamics of abuse and the effectiveness of strategies to provide crisis and long-term recovery services for individuals affected by abuse.

-Data and Evaluation Support for the Guilford County Family Justice Center: We collaborate with the FJC and its partners to conduct ongoing program evaluation to identify the impact of the the Center on the Guilford County community.
+Data and Evaluation Support for the Guilford County Family Justice Center: We collaborate with the FJC and its partners to conduct ongoing program evaluations to identify the impact of the Center on the Guilford County community.
 This includes an annual professional survey, an annual weeklong census of services provided through the FJC and its partners, and tracking of yearly data that indicate the extent of violence and abuse in the community.
 Our work has produced an FJC Evaluation Toolkit that is available for use by other communities.

 See the Triumph: Based on research with over 1,000 survivors of past intimate partner violence that participated in research done by Christine Murray and her colleague, Allison Crowe of East Carolina University, the See the Triumph campaign aims to end the stigma surrounding intimate partner violence and create supportive resources for survivors.
 To learn more about See the Triumph, please visit www.seethetriumph.org or connect with the campaign @SeeTheTriumph on Facebook, Twitter, and Pinterest, as well as @TriumphOverAbuse on Instagram.